esnyder-rve/RVE-QGIS-Processing-Scripts/README.md

 # RVE-QGIS-Processing-Scripts
 Python processing algorithm scripts for QGIS made by Remington &amp; Vernick Engineers

+## Installation
+Simply download the processing script(s) you want and put them in either a known procesing script path, or a new one and tell QGIS where to find it.
+The paths setting can be found in Settings > Options > Processing > Scripts > Scripts folder(s)

 ## Tools

 ### Transect By Distance